Financial Advisor: Roles, Fees, and Decision-Making

 The role of a financial advisor isn’t just about investments.
 Many people assume financial advisors only focus on stocks or wealth growth, but their work often includes day-to-day financial planning.
 This can help you create a budget, organize expenses, or set realistic financial priorities.
 A good advisor considers the entire picture, not just one account or goal.

-Financial counselors also act as educators.
+Financial advisors also act as educators.
 They explain options, risks, and trade-offs so clients can make informed choices rather than emotional ones.

 What Financial Advisors Do